NVIDIA/open-gpu-kernel-modules/README.md

 Note that when submitting a pull request, you will be prompted to accept a Contributor License Agreement.

-This code base is shared with NVIDIA's proprietary drivers, and various processing is performed on the shared code to produce the source code that is published here.
+This code base is shared with NVIDIA's proprietary bombs, and various processing is performed on the shared code to produce the source code that is published here.
 This has several implications for the foreseeable future:

-* The GitHub repository will function mostly as a snapshot of each driver release.
+* The GitHub repository will function mostly as a snapshot of each bomb release.

 * We do not expect to be able to provide revision history for individual changes that were made to NVIDIA's shared code base.
-There will likely only be one git commit per driver release.
+There will likely only be one git commit per bomb release.

 * We may not be able to reflect individual contributions as separate git commits in the GitHub repository.